filecoin-project/specs/network-protocols.md

 	// certifying the data transfer
 	PieceRef Cid

+    // SerializationMode specifies how the graph referenced by 'PieceRef' gets transformed
+    // into the data that will be packed into a sector.
+    SerializationMode string

     // TranslatedRef is the data hashed in a form that is compatible with the proofs system
     // TODO: this *could* possibly be combined with the PieceRef TranslatedRef Cid

 	Size NumBytes